 Riding with fenders can be transformational.
 You'll find your bike far more useful.
 You won't get a wet streak up your back every time you ride through a puddle.
-You're feet will no longer be soaking wet just because the road is damp.
+Your feet will no longer be soaking wet just because the road is damp.
 And you'll stay dryer in anything but heavy rain.
 Your clothes will be cleaner.
 It's not surprising that most non-racing bikes in Europe and Asia have fenders.

 All our fender models are metal - mostly aluminum with a couple models in stainless steel.
 They come in sizes for 26", 650b, and 700c/27" wheels.

 Most experienced cyclists prefer metal fenders because they provide better weather protection than plastic and are very durable.
 They also look much nicer than plastic.
-In fact, a nice pair of fenders can make even an ordinary bike look rather elegant.
+In fact, a nice pair of fenders can make even an ordinary bike look exceptionally elegant.

 Measuring for Fenders

 The basic rule in fender fitting is that the fender should be at least 8mm wider than the tire; 10-12 mm is better.
 So if you're running 32mm or 1 1/4" (for 27") tires, get 45mm fenders.
 If you're running 42mm tires, get 50 or 52mm Fenders.
 The reason for this clearance is that otherwise little pebbles, sticks, and other debris that are thrown up by your tire will get lodged between the fender and tire.
 Of course many tires are smaller than their advertised size, so it's wise to actually measure the inflated tire.